 - 7.(10)1 Periodic Status Reports.
-The Component-housed auditors shall forward a summary of audit reports and the status of their respective Audit Plans in a format and time prescribed by the System Director for inclusion in the quarterly Board agenda materials. - 7.(10)2Follow-Up Audit Work.
-The System Director shall prescribe a follow-up audit tracking system for use by the Component-housed auditors to ensure timely follow-up on all audit recommendations. - 7.(10)3 By Component President.
-To keep the Component-housed auditors more informed as to proposed operational changes at each Component, the President shall share, with the Componenthoused Director, distribution lists of committee meetings and meeting agendas for upcoming selected committee meetings.
-Upon written request of the System Director and/or the Component-housed Director, the President shall provide access to and copies of specific committee minutes and agendas. - 7.(10)4 External Audit Communications.
-The System Director shall act as the System and Component general liaison with the State Auditor's Office.
+The Component-housed auditors shall forward a summary of audit reports and the status of their respective Audit Plans in a format and time prescribed by the System Chief Audit Executive for inclusion in the quarterly Board agenda materials. - 7.(10)2Follow-Up Audit Work.
+The System Chief Audit Executive shall prescribe a follow-up audit tracking system for use by the

+Component-housed auditors to ensure timely follow-up on all audit recommendations.

+7.(10)3 External Audit Communications.
+The System Chief Audit Director shall act as the System and Component general liaison with the State Auditor's Office.
 Each Component-housed Director shall function as the on-site liaison between that Component and the State Auditor's Office or other external auditors.
-The Component-based Director shall notify the SystemDirector of any external audit work, planned entrance and exit conferences, and significant audit issues promptly and timely upon notification by the State Auditor's Office or external auditors.
+The Component-based Director shall notify the System Chief Audit Executive of any external audit work, planned entrance and exit conferences, and significant audit issues promptly and timely upon notification by the State Auditor's Office or external auditors.